William J. Abrams

-William "W. J." Abrams (March 19, 1829 – September 12, 1900) was an American railroad surveyor, railroad businessman, and politician.
+William J. Abrams (March 19, 1829 – September 12, 1900) was an American railroad surveyor, railroad businessman, and politician.
 He served as a member of the Wisconsin State Senate and the Assembly, and was the 21st and 23rd Mayor of Green Bay, Wisconsin.
+His name was often abbreviated as W. J. Abrams.

 Early life

 Abrams was born in Cambridge, New York, the son of Isaac T. Abrams and Ruth (Hall) Abrams.
-He attended school in Cambridge and Troy, New York before studying theology in Williamstown, Massachusetts.
+He attended school in Cambridge and Troy, New York, before studying theology in Williamstown, Massachusetts.
 He was not able to finish his studies due to poor health.

 Career

 Abrams completed railroad surveys from Lake Michigan to Ontonogan, Michigan before moving to Wisconsin in 1856, and settling in Green Bay in 1861.
 He was involved in water transportation facilities before becoming a railroad businessman.
 He was a promoter for the Green Bay and Lake Pepin Railroad, which would become the Green Bay and Western Railroad.

 Abrams served as Chairman of the Board and President for the railroad.